-I am an ambassador of life, and hope you are as well.
+I serve as an ambassador of life, and hope you do as well.
 What I mean to say is, it matters to me that I uplift those I meet and make their life a little better, if only with just a smile.
 So I treat people that the rest of the world might not; perhaps wait staff, the girl behind the counter at the dry cleaner, the homeless guy that sweeps the sidewalk on Market Street – like they matter.
 I’ll learn their name if I see them more than once or twice.
 Giving back while we’re here is important to me, and there are so many ways to do this.

 I have a huge heart, and it’s both served me very well and hurt me, but I’d still rather be the one who loves most than the one who loves least.